 As per Credit Policy, the Bank's concentration risk is monitored via i).
 Single/group borrowing limits applicable to all counterparties excl. banks; ii).
 Cap on exposures to individual industries/sectors (currently 25% of the branch's networth); iii).
-Cap on exposure to NBFCs (currently 200% of the branch's networth); iv).
+Cap on exposure to NBFCs (currently INR 30bn); iv).
 Cap on exposure to Capital Markets.
 These are monitored/tracked on a daily basis within the Bank.